 Use caution to avoid

-• Using any type of tone-deaf material.
+- Using any type of tone-deaf material.
 If it’s centered on offending an entire group of people then it lacks tact.

-• On the flip-side, trying to be funny without going big enough.
+- On the flip side, trying to be funny without going big enough.
 Comedy should be a little more dangerous than your run-of-the-mill messaging.

 Make it relevant

-Creating content which is both timely and specific to your audience is essential when dealing with controversy.
-You want to deliver something which actually resonates through clever delivery.
+Creating content that is both timely and specific to your audience is essential when dealing with controversy.
+You want to deliver something that actually resonates through clever delivery.
 As such, the creative should prove its understanding of the modern world as well as of who it’s aiming to reach.
 Imagine a divisive ad built on a concept entirely unrelated to your principles.
 It would fail to hit home.

 Benetton’s “Unhate” campaign was definitely eye-catching.
 Using universally-recognizable figures instantly catches everyone’s attention.
 Making them politicians takes it a step further.
 And what really takes it home is the kiss.